ninchkn78/game/README.md

 * L - drops an extra life powerup
 * B - drops a slow down ball powerup
 * P - drops a widen paddle powerup
-* any other value results in no block being put at that position
+* X - no block is placed at this position

 ### Notes

 The initial size of all objects are determined by constants.
 Blocks, balls, and powerups do not change sizes.

-Each block destroyed adds one point to the score
+Each block destroyed by the ball adds one point to the score

 Each powerup is color coded by what its effect is, but powerup blocks are randomly colored so that whether it drops a powerup or not is a surprise to the player.